YaredPena/SD2_smartwallet/server/readme.md

 ## Overview

 This backend server is implemented using **Node.js**, **Express.js**, and integrates with the **Plaid API** to enable financial data aggregation.
 Currently, endpoints for user registration, login, logout, and retrieving transactions from financial institutions are operational.
-Future implementation currentlu in progress will include user authentication via **JWT** and **bcrypt**.
+Future implementation currently in progress will include user authentication via **JWT** and **bcrypt**.

 ## Features